langchain-ai/langgraph/docs/docs/concepts/persistence.md

     print(update)
 ```

-When we use the LangGraph API, either locally (e.g., in LangGraph Studio) or with LangGraph Cloud, the memory store is available to use by default and does not need to be specified during graph compilation.
+When we use the LangGraph API, either locally (e.g., in LangGraph Studio) or with LangGraph Cloud, the base store is available to use by default and does not need to be specified during graph compilation.
+For cloud deployments, semantic search is automatically configured based on your `langgraph.json` settings.
+See the [deployment guide](../deployment/semantic_search.md) for more details.

 ## Checkpointer libraries